White Label Client Portal Customization Tips & Best Practices

 Tips for customizing your white label customer portal

 Now that we’ve covered the basics, let’s take a look at some tips for customizing your portal to make it look and feel like a part of your brand.

 A unified brand experience ensures that your clients will not be thrown off by the new client portal software that you want them to use.

 Instead, it’ll feel familiar because you greet them with the same brand colors that are on your invoices, as well as your logo.

 With that in mind, we’ve built Service Provider Pro to allow you a handful of customization options on any plan.
-For instance, you can upload your logo and favicon via Settings → Company (both the regular logo as well as a reverse version), and you can define your agency color scheme (background, sidebar, accent).
+For instance, you can upload your logo and favicon via Settings → Company (both the regular as well as a reverse version), and you can define your agency color scheme (background, sidebar, accent).

 If you’re not sure which color code your agency is using, simply ask your designer, or use a color picker on your website.

 Once your branding resources have been uploaded, we’ll also place it on all the invoices issued by your company automatically.